Triparna-Baag/esp32-sd-card-logger/Version_3_SD_OLED_DHT11_MQTT/README.md

 This version logs temperature and humidity from DHT11 to SD card, displays it on OLED, and publishes it to an MQTT broker.
 This code:
--Publishes (DHT11 data) temperature and humidity to a topic (esp32/dht11/data) -Subscribe to a control topic (e.g. esp32/dht11/control)→ to receive commands like "led_on", "led_off" (or any custom control)
+-Publishes (DHT11 data) temperature and humidity to a topic (esp32/dht11/data) -Subscribe to a control topic (e.g. esp32/dht11/control)

 ### Features:
 - Logs data to SD card